ecsousa/GitIndexer/README.md

     https://github.com/ecsousa/GitIndexer/raw/2fef0639a179357db1ea86f731293c930b45f086/GitIndexerTasks/GitIndex.fs

-The extract command GitIndexer is using inside .pdb files, will expand to somethig like this:
+The extract command GitIndexer is using inside .pdb files, will expand to something like this:

     C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -Command "& { (new-object System.Net.WebClient).DownloadFile('https://github.com/ecsousa/GitIndexer/raw/2fef0639a179357db1ea86f731293c930b45f086/GitIndexerTasks/GitIndex.fs', $args[0]) } "C:\Users\user\AppData\Local\Temp\SymbolCache\_HTTPS___GITHUB_COM_ECSOUSA_GITINDEXER\GitIndexerTasks\GitIndex.fs\2fef0639a179357db1ea86f731293c930b45f086\GitIndex.fs" "

 As it does not uses git command line tool, it won't be able to get credentials from git, and hence will only work with public repositories.

-Suggestions on how to work arround these issues are welcome!
+Suggestions on how to work around these issues are welcome!

 ## Building